 Chagford at night

 Chagford is a great place to visit at any time of the year, with excellent pubs, each a very different character and each with a good selection of cask beer.
-Because of the opportunity to imbibe in such good surroundings I usually visit by bus from Newton Abbot.
-The trouble is, there is only one bus a day, which leaves the town centre at about 9am and arrives in Chagford at about 10am.
+The opportunity to engage with fermented vegetable products in such good surroundings is too good to miss, so I usually visit by bus from Newton Abbot.
+The trouble is, there is only one bus a day, which leaves the town centre just before 9am and arrives in Chagford at about 10am.

 Now, I am not normally a fan of drinking at 10am but the bus timetable leaves very little choice.
 That same bus leaves Chagford – having carried on to Okehampton and back – at 14:40.
 Miss that and an overnight stay is pretty much obligatory.